shilpi123-star/BDDDEMO/README.md

 # BDDDEMO
-This is for demo for integration with jenkinsssss
+This is for demo for integration with jenkins